pgmeiner/iacm/iacm/README.md

 # Information-Theoretic Approximation to Causal Models

-This repository is the official implementation of Information-Theoretic Approximation to Causal Models.
+This repository is the official implementation of Information-Theoretic Approximation to Causal Models (https://arxiv.org/abs/2007.15047).

 ## Requirements